Smart Alternatives for Water-Thirsty Turf

 Whether you're located in areas where drought has taken its toll or you're just looking to create a more sustainable landscape, replacing turf with less water-intensive alternatives is smart.
 To help jumpstart your thinking, we've gathered some water-wise options — from easy to more elaborate — for turf conversion projects.

 Plant Xeriscape-Friendly Shrubs

-Removing turf completely and replacing it with clusters of low-water-use shrubs like Abelia, Phormium, Coleonema, Nandina's and Oleanders can be an attractive option.
+Removing turf completely and replacing it with clusters of low-water-use shrubs, such as Abelia, Phormium, Coleonema, Nandina's, and Oleanders, can be an attractive option.
 Of course, when choosing among these drought-tolerant plants, consider how they'll blend in with your existing landscape and whether the finished look jibes with your long-term vision for your property.
-You don't want the area to look like an ill-planned patch job so take the time to think about this.
+You don't want the area to look like an ill-planned patch job, so take the time to think about this.